Anuja-HPK/ElderPal/README.md

   <li><strong>Speech Emotion Recognition:</strong> Uses Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) to analyze vocal patterns and infer emotional states from the elder's speech.</li>
 </ul>

-<h2>Dataset Information 📊</h2>
+<h2>Overview of Dataset Information 📊</h2>
 <h3>Overview</h3>
-<p>To power the speech emotion recognition feature within ElderPal, we leverage a comprehensive dataset designed to capture a wide range of human emotions through speech.
-This dataset plays a critical role in training our machine learning models, ensuring accurate and nuanced emotion detection.</p>
+<p>In order to enable ElderPal's voice emotion identification function, we utilise an extensive dataset that is intended to capture a broad spectrum of human emotions through speech.
+Our machine learning algorithms rely heavily on this dataset for accurate and sophisticated emotion detection during training.</p>

 <h3>Composition</h3>
-<p>The dataset consists of recordings from two female actors, aged 26 and 64 years, who spoke a set of 200 target words in the carrier phrase "Say the word _."
-Each actor portrayed seven different emotions: anger, disgust, fear, happiness, pleasant surprise, sadness, and neutral.
-In total, the dataset comprises 2800 audio files, offering a robust foundation for analyzing and understanding emotional speech.</p>
+<p>Two female actors, ages 26 and 64, recorded their speech using a set of 200 target words in the carrier phrase "Say the word _."
+Seven distinct emotions were depicted by each actor: neutral, pleasant surprise, anger, contempt, fear, and pleasure.
+The collection, which includes 2800 audio recordings in total, provides a solid basis for analysing and comprehending emotional speech.</p>

 <h3>Structure</h3>
 <ul>
-  <li>Actors: Two female actors.</li>
   <li>Emotions: Anger, Disgust, Fear, Happiness, Pleasant Surprise, Sadness, Neutral.</li>
   <li>Data Points: 2800 audio files.</li>
   <li>Format: WAV format for high-quality audio analysis.</li>
 </ul>
-<p>The dataset is meticulously organized to facilitate ease of access and processing.
-Each actor's recordings are stored in dedicated folders, categorized by emotion.
-Within these emotion-specific folders, you can find the 200 target words audio files for each emotion portrayed.</p>
+<p>The dataset has been carefully arranged to make accessing and processing it easier.
+All of the actor's recordings are kept in specific files labelled with their respective emotions.
+You may locate the audio recordings containing the 200 target words for each displayed emotion in these folders dedicated to distinct emotions.</p>

 <h2>Neural Network Architecture</h2>
-<p>Our speech emotion recognition system is built on a Long Short-Term Memory (LSTM) Network.
-The LSTM architecture is chosen for its proficiency in handling sequential data and its ability to remember information for long periods, making it ideal for speech analysis.</p>
+<p>A Long Short-Term Memory (LSTM) Network serves as the foundation for our speech emotion identification system.
+The LSTM architecture is selected because it is effective at processing sequential input and has a long retention time, which makes it perfect for speech analysis.</p>